PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 In any case, most products vary to some degree.

-Another key organizational feature of PIM is variant organization, known as parent/child relationship.
+Another key organizational feature of PIM is variant organization, known as the parent/child relationship.
 A parent is like a master product template, including a comprehensive list of all possible attributes a given product has.
 The children are the variant products sharing an identical set of attributes, but with varying values for them.

-Think about the example above, if you’re selling 10 sizes of blue shirts, do you need 10 different pictures?
+Consider the example above, if you’re selling 10 sizes of blue shirts, do you need 10 different pictures?

 If your operation is simple, you have a small number of business partnerships, and you sell a narrow variety of simple products, you probably don’t need to invest in a PIM.